huwwpnotes/huwwpnotes.github.io/pages/web.md

 Insecure Direct Object Referenece (IDOR) is where an application uses client-provided input to access data and objects AND this input is not properly handled allowing authorization bypasses/disclosure of private data.

 ---

+## Insecure Communication

+If a website transmite private data insecurely (i.e. not using https) anyone *on the wire* can listen in.
+A simple proof of concept, say a website posts a form submission to an endpoint.
+Set up wireshark, set a display filter of `http.request.method=="POST"` and capture in plaintext the form data.

+---

 ## Storage